orefash/work-manager/README.md

 > ### Work Manager API for  Test Project
-This repo contains the codebase for my attempt at the Builder Test.
+This repo contains the codebase for a simple attempt at a Worker Manager.
+It allows managers to assign 1out of 3 preset shifts to workers in a day.

 # Getting started